 Roughly three blocks away from the Seaboard Station Restaurant is the final stop of your railroad museum tour of Hamlet, the National Railroad Museum and Hall of Fame.
 Inside the building are some of the most priceless artifacts of railroad history celebrating Hamlet.
 You’ll see why Hamlet was once dubbed the “Hub of the Seaboard” and now carries the motto, “The Little Town That Can.”
 Several pieces of rolling stock are displayed, along with paintings of the famous diesel locomotives that once roared through town.
 Take your time and find the Orange Blossom Special and the Silver Meteor locomotives.
 The rear of the museum houses a full-scale, walk through caboose.
 There’s even a gift shop where you can pick up a one-of-a-kind souvenir for your journey home.

-Hamlet is a town built by the tracks that crisscross the area, and once was one of the most vital railway hubs on the East Coast.
+Hamlet is a town built by the tracks that crisscross the area, and it once was one of the most vital railway hubs on the East Coast.
 A visit to its railway museums is truly a celebration of an era gone by, but not forgotten.